Nate Dushku: Acting

 Dushku began his acting career with the teen / student drama Undressed and the J. J. Abrams college drama Felicity.

 Production and direction

-Dushku and his sister produced a film, Dear Albania, about a visit to their father's ancestral home in Albania.
+Dushku and his sister produced a film, Dear Albania, about a visit to their father's ancestral home in southern Albania.

 Nate and Eliza Dushku also worked on the feature film Mapplethorpe for over 12 years, eventually producing it with writer/director Ondi Timoner.
 Starring Matt Smith, it premiered and won an Audience Award at the Tribeca Film Festival in 2018.